jdan/thatjdanisso.cool/articles/2015-03-28-clicking-with-a-keyboard.md

 Unfortunately, nothing happens :( Our "button" is listening for a click event, but we're attempting to activate it with a keyboard.

-Let's fix this by adding a `keypress` event handler.
+Let's try and fix this by adding a `keypress` event handler.

 ```
 <div id="action-button" tabindex="0">Display</div>